The history of knitting is fascinating!

 In the 21st century, knitting has seen a revival.
 Hooray!

-This revival is partly due to the growth of the internet and internet-based technologies, The “Handmade Revolution,” and growing interest in DIY Crafts.
+This revival is from the growth of the internet, The “Handmade Revolution,” and interest in DIY Crafts.

-The Handmade Revolution is the name given to various movements online, focusing on bringing back handcrafts and encouraging people to learn these crafts.
-Often facilitated on forums and sites like Pinterest.
+The Handmade Revolution is the name given to movements online, focusing on bringing back handcrafts.

 Hand Knit Wear designers have experienced more exposure via the digital age and social media.

-Ravelry was established to provide a helpful platform for knitters to learn from each other and for people to showcase and sell their patterns.
+Ravelry is a platform for knitters to learn from each other and for people to showcase and sell their patterns.

-Jess and Casey, the founders of Ravelry, have created a thriving and passionate community.
+Jess and Casey, the founders, created a thriving and passionate community.

 Loom Knitting History